 There’s not a brand that’s more synonymous with energy drinks than Monster Energy.
-With its distinct green-claw logo running down the side of a black can, it’s definitely a very recognisable energy drink.
+With its distinct green-claw logo running down the side of a black can, it’s definitely a very recognizable energy drink.

 For the brief review, I find Monster Energy to be the quintessential sugary energy drink; great in a pinch to give you a good boost and sugar rush, but not great for daily consumption due to all the sugar.

-For a longer, more detailed response, read on to find out more about Monster Energy, from its caffeine and ingredients to taste, and determine how good Monster Energy Drink is.
+For a longer, more detailed response, read on to find out more about Monster Energy, from its caffeine and ingredients to its taste and flavors, and determine how good Monster Energy Drink is.

 Monster Energy Nutrition Facts